Updated for Version 2.6

 Unleashing Rite of Progeniture: Tectonic Tide consumes all stacks of Fatal Reckoning.
 Each stack of Fatal Reckoning consumed increases the DMG dealt by Fatal Blossoms and Rite of Progeniture: Tectonic Tide’s burst DMG by 30% of Albedo’s DEF.

 This effect stacks up to 4 times.

-C2 is an upgrade in damage.
-C2 mostly fixes Albedo’s split scaling issues and makes all of his skills scale at least partially with def.
-This constellation is difficult to evaluate, in part because its value is highly dependent on Albedo casting his burst which actually does not impact damage in some comps due to Albedo’s burst not always being optimal to use (such as in Xiao comps).
-However, if Albedo bursts regularly, this constellation is very valuable.
+C2 mostly solves Albedo’s split scaling issues and makes all of his abilities scale at least partially with DEF.
+This Constellation is difficult to evaluate, in part because its value is highly dependent on Albedo Bursting, which is not always optimal for some teams (such as Xiao comps).
+However, if Albedo Bursts regularly, this Constellation is very valuable.

 It is interesting to note that C1 and C2 are directly synergistic.
-C2 without C1 would be a much worse constellation because C1 is what makes using Albedo’s burst outside of high Geo energy generation comps viable at all without tanking Albedo’s damage.
-However, C2 also gives meaning to C1 in said comps due to making the burst not a DPS loss to use.
+C2 without C1 would be a much worse Constellation because C1 makes using Albedo’s Burst outside of high Geo Energy generation comps viable without tanking Albedo’s damage.
+However, C2 also gives meaning to C1 in said comps by making the Burst actually deal meaningful damage.

 Individual DPS increase: 13 – 21% if Albedo wants to cast Burst, else 0%

 Cumulative DPS increase: 21 – 27% DPS increase if Albedo wants to cast Burst, else 0%.

 C3: Grace of Helios

 Increases the Level of Abiogenesis: Solar Isotoma by 3.